Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 }}
 ```

-In this case, we have two blocks of data(`w` and `wg`) written in the file, each with a different weight range and number of elements.
+Here, we have two blocks of data(`w` and `wg`) written in the file, each with a different weight range and number of elements.

 ### Staging Revision and ConvertToQbeastCommand
 The introduction of **the Staging Revision enables reading and writing tables in a hybrid `qbeast + delta` state.**
-The non-qbeast `AddFile`s are considered as part of this staging revision, all belonging to the root.
+The non-qbeast `AddFiles` are considered part of this staging revision, and all belong to the root.

 Its **RevisionID** is fixed to `stagingID = 0`, and it has `EmptyTransformer`s and `EmptyTransformation`s.
-It is **automatically created during the first write or when overwriting a table using `qbeast`**.
+It is **automatically created during the first write or overwriting a table using `qbeast`**.
-For a table that is entirely written in `delta` or `parquet`, we can use the `ConvertToQbeastCommand` to create this revision:
+For a table that is entirely written in `delta` or `parquet`, we can use the `ConvertToQbeastCommand` to create this Revision:
 ```scala
 import io.qbeast.spark.internal.commands.ConvertToQbeastCommand